python-babel/babel/docs/dev.rst

 At the moment the following Python versions should be supported:

-*   Python 2.7
-*   Python 3.4 and up
+*   Python 3.6 and up
-*   PyPy tracking 2.7 and 3.2 and up
+*   PyPy 3.7 and up

-While PyPy does not currently support 3.3, it does support traditional unicode literals which simplifies the entire situation tremendously.

-Documentation must build on Python 2, Python 3 support for the documentation is an optional goal.
-Code examples in the docs preferably are written in a style that makes them work on both 2.x and 3.x with preference to the former.

 Unicode
 -------